 They’re traded and exchanged like trading cards or business cards among military members.

-The most common story is that a wealthy American lieutenant created insignia and had medallions made for his unit during World War I. He was fighter pilot was shot down and captured by German soldiers, who took all of his ID, with the exception of the coin he kept in a leather pouch.
+The most common story is that a wealthy American lieutenant created insignia and had medallions made for his unit during World War I. One of the unit's fighter pilot was shot down and captured by German soldiers, who took all of his ID, with the exception of the coin he kept in a leather pouch.

-He escaped and managed to make contact with French villagers, who thought he was a German spy and sought to kill him.
+He escaped and managed to make contact with French villagers, who thought he was a German spy and prepared to kill him.

 He pulled out his coin and a French soldier identified the symbol, which saved his life.